mongodb/docs-realm/source/includes/api-details/swift/crud/create-objects-in-background-description.rst

 This operation does not block or perform I/O on the calling thread.
 For more information about writing to realm using Swift concurrency features, refer to :ref:`swift-actor-isolated-realm`.

+*Perform Writes using Async/Await Syntax*

+The :swift-sdk:`asyncWrite() <Structs/Realm.html#/s:10RealmSwift0A0V10asyncWriteyxxyKXEYaKlF>`
+API allows for performing async writes using Swift async/await syntax.

+The ``asyncWrite()`` API suspends the calling task while waiting for its turn to write rather than blocking the thread.
+In addition, the actual I/O to write data to disk is done by a background worker thread.
+For small writes, using this function on the main thread may block the main thread for less time than manually dispatching the write to a background thread.